gr33shma/MapBuds/README.md

 | Landmark facts | Auto-fetched from Wikipedia based on your live GPS position |
 | Leaderboard | Friends ranked by total XP |

+1. Smart Route Recommendation (extra feature added later) MapBuds provides commuters with a recommended route from their current location to their selected destination.
+After the user searches for a destination, the app calculates the journey using real public-transport routing data and displays the route directly on the OpenStreetMap map.
+It also presents the estimated travel time and transport sequence, such as Bus 199 → EWL → Bus 97, so users can immediately understand not just where to go, but how to complete the journey.

+2. Live Disruption Detection & Smart Rerouting:
+MapBuds checks LTA's live train service alerts against the train lines used in the commuter's journey.
+If a disruption affects the planned route, the app identifies the affected service and recommends an alternative journey, including unaffected public-transport routes or a bus fallback when necessary.
+It also compares the new journey with the original route and shows the additional travel time, helping commuters understand both what has changed and what they should do next.
+Note: No relevant train disruption was active during the live demonstration.
+The disruption-response workflow was therefore validated separately using controlled disruption scenarios.

 ## Tech stack

 - **React Native + Expo (SDK 57)** — cross-platform app framework, runs on iOS and Android from one codebase